The Villain: Oil Companies’

 - Hot Fact -

-A broad coalition of community groups in Washington State have put an initiative on the 2018 ballot to put a fee on carbon pollution and invest the proceeds in climate solutions, like wind, solar, and healthy forests.
-Multinational, out-of-state fossil fuel industry companies have already contributed over $11 million to try to defeat it.(xxiii)
+A broad coalition of community groups in Washington State put an initiative on the 2018 ballot to put a fee on carbon pollution and invest the proceeds in climate solutions, like wind, solar, and healthy forests.
+Multinational, out-of-state fossil fuel industry companies contributed over $31 million to defeat it.(xxiii)

 Newly uncovered internal documents reveal that Exxon knew about climate change as early as 1981, yet spent millions over the next 27 years promoting climate denial.(xiv)